QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 (or your forked one if you want to submit a pull request).

-It is recommended to use a virtual environment, f.ex. venv or poetry.
+It is recommended to use a virtual environment, f.ex. venv or uv poetry.
 In the following section there is a sample setup to prepare local environments for building Qubes OS rST documentation.